-The Federal Unsubsidized Stafford Loan is based on the cost of education as well as annual and aggregate loan limits.
-Funds from this loan are disbursed each term according to the student's award notification and promissory note requirements.
+• The Federal Direct Unsubsidized Stafford Loan is based on the cost of education as well as annual and aggregate loan limits.
+Students do not have to demonstrate financial need to be eligible for this loan.
 Interest on this loan begins to accrue upon disbursement.